Updated December 8, 2020

 Penny, a member of the McDougall Online Discussion Board, recently attended the 12-Day McDougall Program and shared her experience when asked:

 “How did the 12-day online program go?
 I’m curious as to how it is formatted.
 Are there specific times you log on to watch lectures?
 Do you get to “meet” other participants?
-I was planning on attending the 3-day in September, which was obviously cancelled.
+I was planning on attending the 3-day in September 2020, which was obviously canceled.
 I’d love to do a program, but might wait until I can get away again (I really need the vacation!
 Love these kids, but I am overdue for a break).”

 “The 12-day online program was very well done, and I got a lot out of it.
 I think it’s just as beneficial, if not more so, than the in-person 10-day program.
 For an introvert like me, it’s better.